 • Shred more or less, depending on how you like the texture.

-• If you want to cook the mussels separately, you can do so, but do not throw away that broth because it will also be used to add it to the sauce.
+• If you want to cook the mussels separately, you can do so, but don't throw away that broth because it will also serve to add it to the sauce.

-• You can serve the soup in beautiful bowls or in tureens, the red ones from Le Creuset will make any cream shine.
+• You can serve the soup in beautiful bowls or in tureens, the red ones from Le Creuset will make any cream stand out.

 Well I hope you like the recipe.